stakira/OpenUtau/README.md

 ## Scope
 #### The scope of OpenUtau includes:
 - Modern user experience.
-- Compatibility with UTAU technologies.
+- Selected compatibility with UTAU technologies.
+  - OpenUtau aims to solve problems in less laborious ways, so don't expect it to replicate exact UTAU featuers.
 - Intelligent VCV, CVVC an other voicebank sampling technique support.
 - Internationalization, including UI translation and file system encoding support.
 - Smooth preview/rendering experience.